"The Champion of Kirkwall was an archmage without peer, a god among mortal men.

 - In The Wheel of Time, this is what Rand becomes after merging with the memories of his 400-year-old past self.

-- The Dragaeran Sethra Lavode is considered the most powerful sorcerer in the Empire and is known for performing miracles that have shaped history.
+- The Dragaeran Sethra Lavode is considered the most powerful sorcerer in the Empire and is known for performing miracles that have shaped history; according to Vlad she's forgotten more about sorcery than anyone else will ever learn.
 She's also sort of an Archlich.

 - In Discworld, the Archchancellor of Unseen University is the head of all organized magic and in theory the most powerful wizard on the Disc.
 In practice, given wizards' penchant for killing their immediate superiors, the Archchancellor was mostly just the wizard best at murdering and not getting murdered.
 This stopped with the stubbornly unkillable Archchancellor Ridcully, and while he seems to be powerful whether or not he's the most powerful wizard is a moot point, since the point of organized magic is to not use it as much as possible.